-At least with Pinterest as opposed to other sites, the majority of pins have backlinks to the original source.
-Whereas with Facebook shares of images or Tumblr shares or other image sharing sites, the original gets lost along the way most of the time.
+At least with Pinterest, the majority of pins have backlinks to the original source.
+With other sites, the original gets lost along the way most of the time.

-With sites like Pinterest, many artists and photographers and other relatively unknown sites are getting great exposure.
-And isn't that the goal of an artist--to have his or her work appreciated and admired?
+With sites like Pinterest, many artists, photographers, and other relatively unknown sites are getting great exposure.
+And isn't that the goal of an artist—to have his or her work appreciated and admired?

 In an ideal world, money would be a secondary concern.
 But many content owners fail to realize that Pinterest can offer streams of visitors, which can eventually turn into customers.
-Many Etsy crafters have seen fabulous sells.
+Many Etsy crafters have seen high sales.
 And if someone really likes a photo, they may buy a print of it one day.

 How to Stop People from Pinning Your Content

-- You can make members only sections of your site.
+- You can make a members only section of your site.
 A lot of event photographers do this.
 Clients can log in to see the pictures from their event.

 - If you find your content used without your permission on Pinterest or any other site, report it.
 Most sites are quick to respond to copyright infringement issues.

-So Pinterest is a way for artists, crafters, and photographers to get their work recognized and to gain traffic flow which can lead to sells.
+Pinterest can be a tool for artists, crafters, and photographers to get their work recognized and to gain traffic flow which can lead to sales.
 What's the problem with that?

 It's not the traditional model for business, so everyone is clinging to their content in a panic.